Postira: History

 Postira was first mentioned in the 14th century.
 It is assumed that its name come from the Latin pastura.
 Several stone buildings and palaces speak of the rich merchant history of the village, most of which are still standing.
 They were built using the special Brač stone from the surrounding quarries.

 Economy

 The main activities are fishing, agriculture, and tourism.

 Home products are olive oil and local wine.
 Sardina d.d. company can fish producer from the high quality Adriatic pilchard Sardina pilchardus.

-Next to the harbour are the beaches of Prvija and Zastivanje.
+Next to the harbour are the beaches of Prvlja and Zastivanje.
 Beach Mala Lozna is on the east end of Postira village and far more to the east, is the very attractive sand beach, Lovrečina.
 Near Lovrečina beach are the ruins of a large early Christian basilica from the 5th-6th century.

 There are hotels Pastura, Vrilo and Lipa in the village and many private apartments.
 Near the port is supermarket Studenac, bakery, bank, post and market.
 There are also several restaurants and tourist information center.